clem12003/Projet_R_Python/readme.md

 This workflow provides a structured approach to analyzing longitudinal changes in health-related quality of life after intensive care.
 It can be used as a reproducible framework for SF-36 data processing, visualization, and statistical comparison over time.

+## Tools

+Tools such as Claude and Chatgpt were used as methodological and programming support, particularly for debugging and code clarification.

 ## 4. References
 1. Lilly CM, Swami S, Liu X, Riker RR, Badawi O. Five-Year Trends of Critical Care Practice and Outcomes.
 Chest. oct 2017;152(4):723‑35. doi:10.1016/j.chest.2017.06.050